conduitio-labs/conduit-processor-hl7/README_TEMPLATE.md

 ## Testing

 Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.

-The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ## Functionality